algorandfoundation/algorand-python-testing/docs/coverage.md

 # Coverage

 See which `algorand-python` stubs are implemented by the `algorand-python-testing` library.
 See the [Concepts](testing-guide/concepts.md#types-of-algopy-stub-implementations) section for more details on the implementation categories.

-Based on the definitions provided and the implementation details in the `src` directory, here is the classification for the abstractions outlined in the table under the `Name` column:
+Refer to the [`algorand-python` stubs API](api.md) for the full list of the stubs for which the `algorand-python-testing` library provides implementations referenced in the table below.

 | Name                                        | Implementation type |
 | ------------------------------------------- | ------------------- |